Chart Color Schemes

 Truganina - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
-Notable ones are Alamora Tarneit, Fortitude Drive Reserve, Woods Road Datacenter, and Leakes Road Data Centre.
-Details about these key projects are outlined below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely impacting this region.
+Key projects include Alamora Tarneit, Fortitude Drive Reserve, Woods Road Datacenter, and Leakes Road Data Centre.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.